 No more than 80 transfer credits can be applied towards a degree.
 Students must earn at least 48 credit hours at Creighton to qualify for a Creighton degree.
 Based on this requirement, to qualify for a Creighton degree, transfer students should plan to spend at least the last two years of college at Creighton.
 More hours maybe required depending upon the program of study and the way in which the transfer hours fulfill the University requirements.

 Creighton typically accepts credits from other post-secondary institutions, as long as the course was at an accredited institution and you earned a "C" or better in the course.

-Generally, the college you apply to--Arts and Sciences, Business Administration or Nursing--will determine how each specific class transfers.
+Generally, the college you apply to--Arts and Sciences, Heider College of Business, or Nursing--will determine how each specific class transfers.
 At times the courses may fulfill specific core requirements.
 Other times, you will earn elective credit for the course.
-The transfer credit evaluation process occurs during the application review process for the College of Business Administration and School of Nursing.
+The transfer credit evaluation process occurs during the application review process for the Heider College of Business, and College of Nursing.
 The College of Arts and Sciences reviews transfer credits after the student is accepted to Creighton.

 While there is not an official deadline for transfer students to apply for admission to Creighton, the earlier you apply, the more options you will have in your choice of classes and residence halls.
 We strongly encourage you to complete an admissions application by May 1st if you plan on beginning in the fall semester and December 1st if you plan on enrolling for the spring semester.

 To be considered for admission, students transferring from another college or university must submit the following items to the Admissions Office: